asari92/forum/README.md

 - Database manipulation techniques
 - Basic encryption principles

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

 Thank you for checking out the **Web Forum Project**!
 We hope you enjoy building and learning through this experience.
 If you have any questions or feedback, feel free to reach out! 💬